dmitrynizh/foilboard/docs/Parameters.md

 Entering these by hand is a daunting task, automation should be used to convert a 3D model data into this format,  Scripts exist for .obj and .mqo files (TBD).

-SPAN is a numeric values in meters,  THICKNESS and CAMBER are in meters or in %, ANGLE is in degrees.
+SPAN is a numeric value in meters,  THICKNESS and CAMBER are in meters or in %, ANGLE is in degrees.
 POS is an optional field specifying distance of the part from the tip of the fuselage in meters.

 ### Airfoil Representation
 Internally, each airfoil known to the program is represented as a collection of arrays holding the Cl and Cd coefficients for given airfoil at predefined angles of attack.